QuantEcon/lecture-source-py/source/rst/need_for_speed.rst

 Does that mean that we should just switch to C or Fortran for everything?

-The answer is: no, no and one hundred times no!
+The answer is: No, no and one hundred times no!

+(This is what you should say to the senior professor insisting that the model needs to be rewritten in Fortran or C++.)

 There are two reasons why:

 First, for any given program, relatively few lines are ever going to be time-critical.

-Hence we should write most of our code in a high productivity language like Python.
+Hence it is far more efficient to write most of our code in a high productivity language like Python.

-Second, for those lines of code that *are* time-critical, we can now achieve the same speed as C or Fortran using Python's scientific libraries.
+Second, even for those lines of code that *are* time-critical, we can now achieve the same speed as C or Fortran using Python's scientific libraries.

 Where are the Bottlenecks?